 Meeting minutes are a matter of public record and can be obtained by contacting the township manager's office at 412-486-9700.
 Interested parties can obtain copies of up to three meetings at no charge.
 There may be a charge for any copies in excess of three meetings.
-(Twelve months of meeting minutes are kept on the website at www.shaler.org under the government tab).
+(Ten years of meeting minutes are kept on the website at www.shaler.org under the government tab).
 These minutes can be printed from the website.

 There are various township boards and commissions that are in need of interested volunteers.
 If you are interested in serving on one of the many boards, please submit a resume and letter of interest to the township managers office, 300 Wetzel Road, Glenshaw, PA 15116.

 Allied Waste recognizes New Years Day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.
 If any of these holidays fall on a weekday, garbage collection will be delayed one day.
 Collection will extend into Saturday the week of the holiday.